f3-factory/F3com-data/databases/main.md

 OK.
 That was easy, wasn't it?
 That's pretty much how you would do the same thing in ordinary PHP.
 You just need to know the DSN format of the database you're connecting to.
 See the PDO section of the PHP manual.

-Let's continue our PHP code:-
+Let's continue our PHP code:

 ``` php
 $f3->set('result',$db->exec('SELECT brandName FROM wherever'));